Axos Bank Review

 About Axos Bank

 Formerly Bank of Internet USA, Axos bank was founded in San Diego in 2000.
-They are a full-service bank and offer a wide range of financial products including checking, savings, money market accounts, CD’s, mortgages, and loans.
+They are a full-service bank and offer a wide range of financial products including checking, savings, money market accounts, CD’s, mortgages, loans and self-directed trading.
 As of the writing of this article, Axos has roughly $11.8 billion in assets.

 Axos puts a strong emphasis on an online experience.
 By having no physical branches, Axos is able to reduce their overhead costs and offer higher rates to their customers.
 Customers that are comfortable having a fully digital banking experience will be rewarded with high APYs.